ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

 \pagebreak
 # Risk and Hazard Management

-The purpose of this chapter is to define the risk management process used by MDN LLC to document and maintain an ongoing process for identifying hazards associated with MDN medical devices, estimating and evaluating the associated risks, controlling these risks, and monitoring the effectiveness of the controls.
+The purpose of this chapter is to define the risk management process used by MDN to document and maintain an ongoing process for identifying hazards associated with MDN medical devices, estimating and evaluating the associated risks, controlling these risks, and monitoring the effectiveness of the controls.

-It should be generally understood that ALL references to manufactured "device" or "devices" mentioned in the sections below are applicable to services delivered by software  operating on one or more compute environments operated by MDN.
+It should be generally understood that ALL references to manufactured "device(s)" mentioned in the sections below are applicable to T1Pal services delivered by one or more compute environments operated by MDN.

 MDN does not manufacture tangible devices, but rather is leveraging the FDA approach to define "software applications" as manufactured devices, subject to rules and regulations of devices, where possible.

 This Quality Management System is designed to meet or exceed the applicable ISO standards for Quality Management Systems, and Risk Management standards found in the following references.